 The Foundation does not fund pure research in this area.

 Projects that fall into any of the following categories will not be considered for funding:

 - Retrospective funding – projects which are already underway or which will commence prior to the date indicated in our online application information are not eligible for consideration

 - Recurrent expenditure for which there is no future provision

-- Capital or endowment funds established to provide a corpus for institutions
+- Capital or endowment funds established to fund a chair or to provide a corpus for institutions

 - Auspicing* is not permitted – the organisation applying must be the one that will run the program or project

 - Applications for public charitable purposes outside the Commonwealth of Australia**

 - Applications for projects that have previously been declined by the Foundation cannot be resubmitted